Colleges by Location

 In conclusion, the University of North Carolina at Chapel Hill is a prestigious institution known for its academic rigor, diverse academic programs, and commitment to public service.
 With its rich history and vibrant campus life, UNC offers a stimulating environment for students to pursue their academic and personal growth while contributing to the betterment of society.

-Located in Chapel Hill, NC and set in a suburban environment, The University of North Carolina at Chapel Hill is a public university.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 18%.
-The freshman retention rate at The University of North Carolina at Chapel Hill is 97.11% and the six-year graduation rate is 92%.
+The University of North Carolina at Chapel Hill is a public university located in Chapel Hill, NC.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 15%.
+The freshman retention rate at The University of North Carolina at Chapel Hill is 96.6% and the six-year graduation rate is 91%.

 For freshmen, the application deadline for this school is January 15.
-The transfer application deadline is February 15.
+For transfer students, the application deadline is February 15.

 Quick Facts